 This Norman church, which was built in the 12th century, is situated at the centre of a Neolithic ritual henge earthwork.
 The unusual pairing of the henge and the church symbolises the transition from pagan to Christian worship.
 From eye level it is hard to appreciate the scale of this prehistoric landscape; however some ariel photos are available for you to truly gage the scale of this site.

 The church was in use until the 17th century, serving a now vanished hamlet by the riverside, possibly deserted due to the plague.
 Nevertheless the bells of the church were famed for being the best sounding bells in the country.
 Rumour has it that villagers from nearby Sturminster Marshall were in need of some new bells for their own church, and hearing of Knowlton’s demise thought it was perfectly reasonable for them to reuse them.
 One dark night they took them.
 The Knowlton villagers were woken by the disturbance and went to investigate.
 Finding the church ransacked and the culprits heading over the horizon, they trailed after them as quickly as they could, back across Cranborne Chase.
-In a panic the villagers of Sturminster Marshall dropped the bells into the river Stour as they crossed White Mill Bridge.
-Unfortunately when the Knowlton villagers arrived the thieves denied all knowledge meaning they to sadly return home empty handed.
+In a panic the villagers of Sturminster Marshall dropped the bells into the River Stour as they crossed White Mill Bridge.
+Unfortunately when the Knowlton villagers arrived the thieves denied all knowledge meaning they had to sadly return home empty handed.
 However, when the villagers of Sturminster Marshall went to retrieve the bounty, with every grab, the bells just slipped deeper and deeper into the silty river bottom.
 They were never able to retrieve them and so still remain there today!

 The site of the ancient village of Knowlton (as opposed to the present day hamlet) is located 500 metres west of Knowlton Church along Lumber Lane at the banks of the River Allen.
 From the church, retrace your steps down the hill and just before crossing the river, either side if the road is the location of the old village.
 Although the site today is somewhat lonely and isolated, there was once a thriving community here.
 Their houses gradually fell into decay and were eventually ploughed into the earth where vague traces of the foundations can still be seen.